 Open communication on daily basis is key to success

 Agile approach requires frequent communication.
-No matter how far you and your development team are, keeping the conversation open and on daily basis.
+No matter how far you and your development team are, keep the conversation open and on daily basis.
 This is for no reason other than building trust and strong rapport with your team members.
-Agile frameworks, like Scrum, encourage you to have periodic meeting with your development team.
-If you go for offshore development, do pay them a visit and learn about their culture .
+Agile frameworks, like Scrum, encourage you to have periodic meetings with your development team.
+If you go for offshore development, do pay them a visit and learn about their culture.
 Once your team’s trust is gained, you have secured deliveries of unique and original products along the line.